-Communication, transparency and education about flight paths and associated impacts were consistently raised by stakeholders and community representatives as key concerns.
-As outlined in Section 3.1.4.1 DITRDCA implemented a comprehensive community and stakeholder engagement plan that included one on one/group briefings with key organisations and stakeholders, newsletters, website updates and community pop-up events.
-However, at the time of SIA consultation there was no specific information about the flight paths provided to the public, and it was noted that flight paths will be released with the EIS during public exhibition.
+Communication, transparency and education about the preliminary flight paths and associated impacts were consistently raised by stakeholders and community representatives as key concerns.
+As outlined in Section 3.1.4.1 DITRDCA implemented a comprehensive EIS Community and Stakeholder Engagement Plan that included one on one/group briefings with key organisations and stakeholders, newsletters, website updates and community pop-up events.
+However, at the time of SIA consultation there was no specific information about the preliminary flight paths provided to the public, and it was noted that the preliminary flight paths will be released with the EIS during public exhibition.

-At the time of SIA consultation, the limited publicly available flight path information resulted in feedback relating to increased sense of uncertainty and limited people's capacity to decide over their future.
+At the time of SIA consultation, the limited publicly available preliminary flight path information resulted in feedback relating to increased sense of uncertainty and limited people's capacity to decide over their future.
 Key findings included:

 - a limited understanding of noise impacts, which results in speculation, fears and assumptions that may not always be correct - limited information on available results and limited feedback constraining people's capacity to identify impacts and recommend solutions (refer to Section 3.3.4) - such lack of understanding of noise meant some people believed they could continue to live at their residences with no major change.
 This was evidenced during the door knock interviews where residents indicated they did not anticipate major noise impacts due to the direction of the runway, and they thought other suburbs would be more affected - scepticism about how genuine the consultation process is though some mentioned they appreciated the level of consultation.
-Many thought that flight paths were already known given the airport and runway are currently being built.
+Many thought that flight paths were already known given WSI and its runway are currently being built.